andybalaam/cell/evaluation.md

 An evaluator takes in tree structures that come from the [parser](parsing.md) and works out what they mean.

-The parser does not look up symbols to find out what is function or value you are talking about - it just recognises known shapes and builds them into a structure.
+The parser does not look up symbols to find out the function or value you are talking about - it just recognises known shapes and builds them into a structure.